 Nearly everyone today is under the impression that "separation of church and state" implies preventing religious expression from public institutions.
 It has become a drive and backing to claim that religion must stay out of political matters in order to remain true to the Constitution and original intent of the Founding Fathers.
 If they know Jefferson wrote it, they believe he did so to affirm such an idea, thus "proving" that our Founding Fathers were opposed to religion being involved in the government.
 However, few are aware of Jefferson's true context in writing this.

 Responding to a group of concerned Baptists who feared the ratification of the Constitution gave the government too much power to control religion, Jefferson assured them this would never happen.
-He explained that there was a separation between the church and the state so that the government would stay out of religionNOT the other way around!
+He explained that there was a separation between the church and the state so that the government would stay out of religion—NOT the other way around!
 Yes, one of the few deist Founding Fathers was convinced that the government would not, and should not, interfere with religion.
 Religious people involved in politics, government institutions, and public organizations were perfectly acceptable.
 If you wish, you can read Jefferson's letter for yourself by clicking HERE.
 It's interesting to note that Jefferson wrote this letter on a Friday . . . and attended a church service that Sunday in the United States Capitol building.
 He also founded a Bible Society and made a Bible translation known as the Jefferson Bible for the express purpose of creating a missionary tool for the Indians.

 Today, we are being taught that the Founding Fathers were deists, the church should stay out of government, and that we have a godless Constitution.
 To the contrary, 95% of the Founding Father's were religious, the "separation of church and state" is in no founding documents, and the Constitution was founded on Biblical principles by Christian men.

-Benjamin Rush, signer of the Declaration of Independence and a little known Founding Father yet one of the three most influential, wrote a dozen reasons that the Bible must never be taken out of schools, started the first Bible society in America, and said "I do not believe that the Constitution was the offspring of inspiration, but I am as perfectly satisfied that the Union of the United States in its form and adoption is as much the work of a Divine Providence as any of the miracles recorded in the Old and New Testament."
-In 1806 he also wrote:
+Benjamin Rush, signer of the Declaration of Independence and a little known Founding Father yet one of the three most influential, wrote a dozen reasons that the Bible must never be taken out of schools, started the first Bible society in America, and said "I do not believe that the Constitution was the offspring of

 "Let the following sentence be inscribed in letters of gold over the doors of every State and Court house in the United States.
 'THE SON OF MAN CAME INTO THE WORLD, NOT TO DESTROY MEN'S LIVES, BUT TO SAVE THEM.' " Does that sound like a deist to you?